Jobs with the SFMTA

 How to Apply

-You may apply online for our jobs by selecting the title of the job on the SFMTA's Current Openings web page and clicking on the Apply button.
-You may only apply for jobs listed as being open.
-Please read job announcements for complete filing instructions.
+Applications are only accepted online.
+You may apply online for our jobs by selecting the title of the job on the SFMTA's Current Openings web page, choosing a job of interest and clicking on the "I'm interested" button.
+Please read job announcements for complete filing instructions and requirements.

 - SFMTA Human Resources - Lobby: 1 South Van Ness Ave, 6th floor - During business hours.